By Dave Sarkies

 Jim and Chris placed sheets of paper representing different radio station departments on the walls and asked attendees to go to their area of interest and nominate someone to lead the group.
 This became the loose structure for what would later become the station’s org chart.
 “We didn’t know what we were doing,” Jim laughs.
 “We were a bunch of kids who liked music.”

 Jim adds, “We thought the administration wanted to keep students off the air because we might say something offensive.
 And, certainly we were listening to music that they had no idea about, though it wasn’t about genre.
 We had people who were into folk music, we had people who were classic rock, we had people who were metalheads.
 It was more about giving the students a voice and to gain educational experience that they could potentially parlay into a career.”
 Jim points out there were also opportunities for fledgling journalists.
+With so many music-lovers on campus, it’s hard to imagine a scenario where there wouldn’t be a diverse range of listening methods used amongst students.
+For sure, some will be playing physical copies, others will be using things like iTunes, Spotify, etc., while some may even be looking for file sharing proxies through Avoidcensorship to access music freely.

 To promote the movement, the group did a 24-hour music marathon and collected signatures.
 “We stood outside and somebody with a clipboard approached students asking, ‘Do you support student run radio?'”
 And the answer was yes.
 We had about 1,600 signatures.
 We brought the signatures to the administration, but we kept getting the brush off.
 We kept meeting with administrators and advisors, but it just seemed like so much red tape,” he adds.